rmglennon/movie-trailer-website/README.md

-# Movie trailer website in Python
+# A movie trailer website in Python

 This project builds a website that shows poster art and previews for some of my favorite movies.

 Code is written for Python 2.7.

-Note: fresh_tomatoes.py is from https://github.com/udacity/ud036_StarterCode.
+Note: `fresh_tomatoes.py` is from https://github.com/udacity/ud036_StarterCode.

 ## To view the website